Cunshu200/AI_Project2/README.md

 All the project files is in the folder `World-models`.

-Some key outputs are in the folder `Res`.
+Some key outputs are in the folder `res`.

-Project reports are in the folder `Report`.
+Project reports are in the folder `report`.

 Thank you.